pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 <a href="https://assets.ubuntu.com/v1/ccfefe25-nodes-hw-testing__2.4_deployed-choices.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/ccfefe25-nodes-hw-testing__2.4_deployed-choices.png"></a>

+See [Commissioning Scripts Reference](/t/commissioning-scripts-reference/nnnn) for more details on how these scripts work and how you can write your own.

 rad-end

-See [Commissioning Scripts Reference](/t/commissioning-scripts-reference/nnnn) for more details on how these scripts work and how you can write your own.

-<a href="#heading--network-link-testing"><h2 id="heading--network-link-testing">How to test network links</h2></a>
+<a href="#heading--network-link-testing"><h3 id="heading--network-link-testing">How to test network links</h3></a>

 MAAS can check whether links are connected or disconnected, so that you can detect unplugged cables.
-If you are not running MAAS 2.7, you must first upgrade and then recommission your machines to find disconnected links.
+If you are not running MAAS 2.7 or higher, you must first upgrade and then recommission your machines to find disconnected links.
 MAAS not only reports unplugged cables, but also gives a warning when trying to configure a disconnected interface.
 In addition, administrators can change the cable connection status after manually resolving the issue.

 rad-begin   /snap/2.9/cli   /deb/2.9/cli /snap/3.0/cli /deb/3.0/cli /snap/3.1/cli /deb/3.1/cli
 To check network testing results, enter the following command: